csbence/searkt/README.md

     - No abbreviations
 * Style
     - Braces open on same line
-    - Braces are always present after loops and if statements
 * Use Javadoc on functions and classes, but mind the verbosity
 * Logging is done using the different levels:
     - error: Actual errors / wrong stuff